spgreen/eduroam-freeradius-docker/README.md

             Password is: TEST_PASSWORD
                 b. where TEST_PASSWORD is the variable that you assigned in Step 3

+            After the password, enter the number 1 or 2 to indicate which FLR server you wish to send the request to.
+            	1 = EDUROAM_FLR1
+            	2 = EDUROAM_FLR2

             From the variables given in Step 3, the following test.sh command will be:

                 ># ./test.sh testuser@docker.sg docker123 1

             Note: test.sh is using eapol_test to test the eap authentication between the FLR and the Docker eduroam IdP.
-                  Currently checking through FLR1 stated by the 1 after docker123 password.
-Use 2 for FLR2 instead.
             	  If you want to see a more indepth view of the authentication process, view the log file located here:

                         /var/log/freeradius/radius.log